Britain, stuck in COVID-19 isolation, strives to lift France's freight ban

 The discovery of the new strain, just months before vaccines are expected to be widely available, sowed a fresh wave of panic in a pandemic that has killed about 1.7 million people worldwide and more than 67,000 in Britain.

-Scientists say there’s no evidence that vaccines currently being deployed in the UK - made by Pfizer PFE.N and BioNtech 22UAy.DE - or other COVID-19 shots in development will not protect against this variant, known as the B.1.1.7 lineage.
+Scientists say there’s no evidence that vaccines currently being deployed in the UK - made by Pfizer and BioNTech - or other COVID-19 shots in development will not protect against this variant, known as the B.1.1.7 lineage

-The United Kingdom is in effective COVID-19 quarantine just nine days before it is due to parts ways with the EU after a transition period in one of the biggest changes in post-World War Two British history.
+The United Kingdom is in effective COVID-19 quarantine just nine days before it is due to part ways with the EU after a transition period - considered to be one of the biggest changes in post-World War Two British history.

+Countries across Europe and beyond have suspended travel from Britain since the weekend.
+Germany imposed a ban on UK travellers from Tuesday that could remain in place until Jan.
+6.

+Cases of the new strain have also been detected in some other countries, including Denmark and Italy.
+Experts said the prevalence found in Britain might be down to better detection.

-The renewed crisis led to some panic-buying shoppers stripping shelves in supermarkets.
+Britain’s border crisis led to some panic-buying in the country: shoppers stripped shelves in some supermarkets of turkey, toilet roll, bread and vegetables.

+While the government said there was enough food for Christmas, market leader Tesco and No. 2 player Sainsbury’s both said food supplies would be affected if the disruption continued.

+Supermarkets are seeking to source more from Britain and looking into alternative transport for produce from Europe, including using ferries directly from Spain and increasing stock from the Netherlands.

+While trucks can still cross from France into Britain, they cannot return so European truck drivers are extremely reluctant to travel.

+As the sun rose, hundreds of stranded drivers waiting to be allowed to cross to France via either ferry or the Channel Tunnel brewed tea and coffee after a night spent on the M20 motorway.

-Stranded truck drivers near the port of Dover said they just wanted to get back home in time for Christmas.
-Most slept overnight in their trucks.
+Drivers said they just wanted to get back home in time for Christmas.

 “My chances of going home for Christmas are going down.
-It’s stupid and I am nervous and unhappy about that,” said Stanislaw Olbrich, a 55-year-old Polish trucker stuck 24 miles (40 km) north of Dover.
+It’s stupid and I am nervous and unhappy about that,” Stanislaw Olbrich, a 55-year-old Polish trucker stuck 24 miles (40 km) north of Dover, told Reuters.

 Our Standards: The Thomson Reuters Trust Principles.